uit-no-old/incoming/doc/overview.md

 ![Upload sequence step 6][fig-seq6]

-**6)** optional: if your backend responds to Incoming!!'s request with "done", the upload is done and Incoming!! tells the frontend that it's done.
-However, your web app backend can also answer "wait" if processing the file takes some time, and then call Incoming!!'s HTTP `POST /backend/finish_upload` function later to tell Incoming!! that the frontend can be informed about the upload being finished.
+**6)** your web app backend tells the Incoming!! server that it is finished retrieving the file.
+This can be done in two ways.
+Either your web app backend simply responds to Incoming!!'s request with "done".
+However, your web app backend can also answer "wait" if processing the file takes some time, and then call Incoming!!'s HTTP `POST /backend/finish_upload` function later to tell Incoming!! that the upload is done.

 ![Upload sequence step 7][fig-seq7]